dataasciences/dataasciences.github.io/_posts/2025-08-14-VSCode-Extensions.md

 * Linting: Helps catch errors and potential issues in your code.
 * Debugging: Integrated debugging tools for setting breakpoints, stepping through code, and inspecting variables.

-With this extension, as you type add(, IntelliSense will suggest adding and showing the function signature.
+With this extension, as you type, add(, IntelliSense will suggest adding and showing the function signature.
 Refer to the image below for reference.
 This is how it should look once you have the extension installed in your VS Code;

 <p align="center">
   <img src="https://github.com/dataasciences/dataasciences.github.io/blob/master/assets/images/python_vscode_plugin.JPG?raw=true" alt="Python Extension" />